Vineyard Canyon Road – Popular With Bicyclists, Motorcyclists And Antique Car Enthusiasts

-Vineyard Canyon Road is one of the many great scenic drives that are to be found in Central California.
+One of the many great scenic drives found in Central California

 Backroad drives can be fun even if there is no particular destination at the end because of the sights along the way.
 This drive, however, arrives at the small town of Parkfield on the San Andreas Fault.